Fabienne Wohlwend: Audi Sport TT Cup

-She moved into touring cars for 2017, successfully applying for the Audi Sport TT Cup.
-Her best result of 8th came in her first race in the category at the Hockenheimring, and the Liechtensteiner finished the season 11th in the standings.
+Wohlwend moved into touring cars for 2017, successfully applying for the Audi Sport TT Cup.
+Her best result of eighth came in her first race in the category at the Hockenheimring, and the Liechtensteiner finished the season eleventh in the standings.

 Ferrari Challenge

 Wohlwend twinned her application to the Audi Sport TT Cup with a partial campaign in the Ferrari Challenge European Championship.
 Contesting six races in the amateur-level Coppa Shell class, she scored two pole positions, four podiums and a race win at Imola – in the process becoming the first woman to win a race outright for the Ferrari marque.
-Wohlwend also competed in the Ferrari Challenge season-ending Finali Mondiali at Mugello, finishing 3rd in the Coppa Shell class having benefitted from a controversial pass on Manuela Gostner.
+Wohlwend also competed in the Ferrari Challenge season-ending Finali Mondiali at Mugello, finishing third in the Coppa Shell class having benefitted from a controversial pass on Manuela Gostner.

 With the demise of the Audi TT Cup, Wohlwend remained in the Ferrari Challenge – however made the step up to the Am class of the Trofeo Pirelli division.
 In a season plagued with inconsistency, she won three of the fourteen races – one at the Circuit de Spa-Francorchamps and both races at the Misano World Circuit – and finished second in the championship to Briton Chris Froggatt.
 She returned to the Finali Mondiali event for 2018, winning the Am class of the Trofeo Pirelli race.

 For 2019, Wohlwend again competed in the Trofeo Pirelli division of Ferrari Challenge, this time as a Pro driver.
-This campaign consisted of the Valencia, Imola and Mugello events as the others clashed with her W Series campaign; she scored a best result of 4th in the World Final.
+This campaign consisted of the Valencia, Imola and Mugello events as the others clashed with her W Series campaign; she scored a best result of fourth in the World Final.
 She returned in 2020 for a planned full campaign, scoring pole position in the first race at Imola before suffering a fuel pump failure on the final lap.
 In a reduced field due to the coronavirus, she maintained consistent appearances on the podium but race wins proved elusive – and eventually missed three races in two events due to mechanical problems.
-She finally scored a win in the penultimate race of the season at Misano before following it up with a 2nd place in the Finali Mondiali – her third Finali podium in four attempts.
+She finally scored a win in the penultimate race of the season at Misano before following it up with a second place in the Finali Mondiali – her third Finali podium in four attempts.